JP2394/steam-recommendations-DE-project/setup/README.md

  ```
    chmod +x setup_vm.sh
  ```
-- run the executable to install all the neccesary components for the vm.
+- Run the executable to install all the necessary components for the vm
  ```
  ./setup_vm.sh
  ```